-- the potential for development to contribute to key projects while still meeting developers' feasibility constraints - the ability to test assumptions - the site itself or existing built-form was problematic - studies undertaken within the Spatial Structure Plan focused on mass, scale, alignment, building type and open space options.
+- the potential for development to contribute to key projects while still meeting developers' feasibility constraints - the ability to test assumptions - the site itself or existing built form was problematic.

+Studies undertaken within the Spatial Structure Plan focused on massing, scale, alignment, building type and open space options.
 They provide insight on the following issues:

-- current regulations, likely bulk and mass
+- current regulations and likely massing

 - public and private amenity issues

-- streetscape and context/relationship to the area
+- streetscape and context / relationship to the area

 - access to sunlight and cross ventilation

 - private open space.

-These studies are intended to be used to achieve better results with the specific property owners/developers of these sites.
+These studies are intended to be used to achieve better outcomes with the specific property owners/developers of these sites.
 It is also expected that they can be used as demonstrations to show how the approach could be applied to sites with similar conditions.